jsdabrowski/SLR-SE/README.md

 The repository contains suplementary materials for our systematic literature review.
 They are part of the journal submission.
 The materials include:

 - data etraction form ("SLR-data-extraction-form.xlsx")
-- repository containing the meta-data of surveyed papers ("SLR-bibliography.bib")
+- database storing the meta-data of surveyed papers ("SLR-bibliography.bib")

 Do not duplicate the materials nor distribute them without authors' permission.